timdiels/chicken_turtle_project/README.md

 Python 3 project development tools.
 Looks like a turtle, tastes like chicken.

-Chicken Turtle Project provides tools (CLI) for developing Python 3 projects.
+Chicken Turtle Project (CTP) provides CLI tools for developing Python 3 projects.
+It makes it easier to make quality commits and releases, through automating what can be automated and by verifying manual work against quality requirements.

 Chicken Turtle Project is pre-alpha.
 None of the interface is stable, meaning it may change in the future.